flrdv/fakefloordiv/README.md

 - 👋 Hi, I’m @fakefloordiv
 - 👀 I’m interested in network programming and compiler theory
 - 🌱 Currently I'm maintaining own web-framework, sometimes switching to other pet-projects:)
-- ⚡️ I value performant software and hate bloated tower of inefficient and stupid abstractions in sake of imaginary "comfortness" or "readability"
+- ⚡️ I value performant software and hate bloated towers of inefficient and stupid abstractions for the sake of imaginary "comfort" or "readability"
 - 👤 Open for part-time job!
 - 🗣 Speaking in English, German, Ukrainian and Russian
 - 📱 You can reach me via [E-Mail](mailto://romanenko@pavlo.ooo) or Telegram